Makiato1999/ES6JavaScript-note/README.md

       ( new Foo ).__proto__.__proto__.__proto__ === null
       ```
       it is true
-    - if there is inheritence in it, it would be more fun, assume that Staff extends Person,
+    - if there is inheritence in it, it would be more fun, assume that Staff extends to Person,
       ```
       let a = new Person('Rick')
       let b = new Staff('Steve')